Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 Generating an SBOM in Syft Lossless format

-Although Grype works great with SPDX and CycloneDX, there could be a situation where data was lost converting to one of these formats and Grype matching uses some of that extra data, so using the Syft JSON might make the most sense.
+Although Grype works great with SPDX and CycloneDX, there could be a situation where data was lost converting to one of these formats.
+Grype matching uses some of that extra data, so using the Syft JSON might make the most sense.
 To use the Syft JSON format, use the -o json argument.

 Additional Syft Features